stellarmercenary/fullstack-web-0/README.md

    cd fullstack-web-zenlesszone

-2. Install dependencies for both frontend and backend You need to run the install command separately in both folders:
+2. Install dependencies for both frontend and backend Run the install command separately in each folder:

    - In the frontend folder:
      cd frontend
      npm install

    - In the backend folder:
      cd ../backend
      npm install

 3. Start the backend and frontend servers
-   Open two separate terminals and run the following commands:
+   You can run them in two separate terminals or use concurrently (see notes):

    - For backend (inside the backend folder): node server.js

    - For frontend (inside the frontend folder): npm run dev

+4. (Optional) Run both servers simultaneously from the root folder:

+   - Make sure dependencies installed in root (concurrently): npm install

+   - Run both servers with one command: npm start

 ---